 The term accessible route has been mentioned several times already, but what is it exactly?
-An accessible route is a pathway that is specifically designed in order to provide access for individuals that have disabilities including those using a wheelchair or other mobility device.
+An accessible route is a pathway that is specifically designed to provide access for individuals that have disabilities including those using a wheelchair or other mobility device.

 There are two types of accessible routes:

 An elevated route connects elevated play components on a composite structure.
-Where a ground-level route connects ground components and the transfer system which connects elevated components.
+Where a ground-level route connects ground components and the transfer system, which connects elevated components.

 Ramps will be required if the composite structures have 20 or more elevated play components and are required to connect to at least 25% of the elevated play components so if there are 8 to 10 elevated play components you should have a minimum of 3 ground level play components.
 In addition to this if you have 10 elevated play components on a play structure; you need at least 5 of these to be accessible.

-By including ramps within your play structure you will also be allowing for individuals who use wheelchairs and mobility devices to access elevated play components in composite play structures without requiring them to transfer.
+By including ramps within your play structure you will also be allowed for individuals who use wheelchairs and mobility devices to access elevated play components in composite play structures without requiring them to transfer.

 What Other Accessibility Requirements Apply to Play Components?

-Some of the additional requirements which are mentioned in Annex H include the following:
+Some of the additional requirements, which are mentioned in Annex H include the following:

-- Manoeuvering space is also something that needs to be taken into account, and the space required is defined as the space needed for a wheelchair to make a 180-degree turn, and at least one maneuvering space needs to include at the same level as an elevated play components.
+- Manoeuvering space is also something that needs to be taken into account, and the space required is defined as the space needed for a wheelchair to make a 180-degree turn, and at least one maneuvering space needs to include at the same level as elevated play components.

 - Transfer Points and Seats, all entry points and seats are features of play components where individuals would transfer, sit, or gain access.

 - Reach ranges should also be taken into consideration.
-These ranges should be at the recommended designated regions of space that a person seated in a wheelchair can reasonably extend their arm or hand in order to touch, manipulate or interact with an object or play component.
+These ranges should be at the recommended designated regions of space that a person seated in a wheelchair can reasonably extend their arm or hand to touch, manipulate or interact with an object or play component.

 That is a lot to take into consideration!
-But every child deserves to be able to have a carefree childhood no matter what disability they may have, and the best way to ensure that they can be carefree is to allow them to play regardless of their disability.
-So check that the playground that is under your care is accessible to all children not just a select few.
+But every child deserves to be able to have a carefree childhood no, matter what disability they may have, and the best way to ensure that they can be carefree is to allow them to play regardless of their disability.
+So check that the playground that is under your care is accessible to all children, not just a select few.
 Let’s all work together so that every child will have a chance to have fun when they visit a playground!